The plants, animals, water and artifacts of Fly Ranch.

 There is a lot of water on Fly Ranch.
 Historically, this water was moved around through the use of ditches, rudimentary pipes and hoses.
 Burning Man uses water from Fly Ranch for dust abatement in the streets of BRC (yes, those water trucks).
-The Fly Ranch team now has an opportunity to re-examine this relationship with a greater consideration for what’s best for the local environment instead of seeking to provide resource at the lowest financial cost.
+The Fly Ranch team now has an opportunity to re-examine this relationship with greater consideration for what’s best for the local environment instead of seeking to provide a resource at the lowest financial cost.

 - Transporting water to BRC in a way that doesn’t require trucks driving near the geyser